Abraham Maslow was an American psychologist best known for putting together a hierarchy of basic needs that describes the human quest for happiness.

 Clothes Protect You From Certain Hazards

-Some good examples are work gloves, steel toe boots or full body suits such as diving or astronaut suits.
+Some good examples are work gloves, steel toe boots, specialty cold weather gear such as ice fishing boots, or full body suits such as diving or astronaut suits.

 You Have To Wear Clothes Because Society Expects You To

 Not wearing clothes may not threaten your immediate survival in the United States, although it could get you arrested.
 However, that changes in more strict societies across the world where it can get you beaten, tortured or even executed.

 When you are dealing with survival situations, two of the most important factors are preparedness and attitude.

 Here are a few facts that show how important attitude is for survival: